MicrosoftDocs/dynamics365smb-docs/financials/ui-work-general-journals.md

 ---
-title: Using General Journals, Journal Templates, Batches, and Recurring Journals | Microsoft Docs
+title: Using General Journals to Post Directly to G/L| Microsoft Docs
 description: Learn about using general journals to post financial transactions to general ledger accounts and other accounts, such as bank and vendor accounts.
 services: project-madeira
 documentationcenter: ''